igrishaev/blog/_posts/2022-12-03-clojure-guide.md

     (run-function-that-calls-the-api ...)))
 ~~~

-All of these are much better than the dull usage of `with-redefs`.
-It gives your only a vision the tests have passed whereas local services in Docker prove it.
+All of these are much better than a dull usage of `with-redefs`.
+It gives you only a vision that the tests have passed whereas local services in Docker prove it.

 ## Core.async

-Before plugging in `clojure.core.async` into the project, first ensure you've tried simpler solutions like agents, `pmap`, thread pool executors and so on.
+Before introducing `clojure.core.async` to the project, first ensure you've tried simpler solutions like `agent`s, `pmap`, thread pool executors and so on.
 Bringing async to the scene changes the paradigm of data processing so delay this step while it's possible.

 Core.async should never be a part of a library.
 If the library processes messages, let your consumers decide which bus type to use.
-Use dependency injection pattern: your code accepts an instance of `IBus` protocol with `send-` and `get-message` abstract methods.
-Then provide a sub-library which extends the protocol with core.async.
-Some of your clients may use `manifold`, Kafka or whatever they want rather than core.async.
+Use dependency injection pattern: your code relies on an instance of `IBus` protocol with `send-` and `get-message` abstract methods.
+Then provide a sub-library which extends the protocol with `core.async`.
+Some of your clients may use `manifold`, Kafka or whatever they want for the bus rather than `core.async`.

 ## Amazonica